vpnagraj/vpnagraj/_posts/notes/2016-07-25-choropleth-maps-with-leaflet.markdown

 {% endhighlight %}

 After the data have been prepared, onto the mapping ...

-First create a palette:
+First create a palette ...

 {% highlight r %}